 - and yet another can choose to capture the mountains that look so alive.

-He will need to consider things like lighting, focal length, angle and aperture to come up with a good composition.
+He will need to consider things like?lighting,?focal length,?angle,?and?aperture?to come up with a good composition.

-If he decides to take the photo from a distance, he will need to first experiment to decide which angle, focal length, lighting and aperture to use.
+If he decides to take the photo from a distance, he will need to first experiment to decide which angle, focal length, lighting, and aperture to use.
 If he decides to use a wide aperture, his image will have a blurred background.
-If he wants the whole environment to be in focused and his images sharper from edge to edge, his aperture should be closed.
+If he wants the whole environment to be in focus and his images sharper from edge to edge, his aperture should be closed.
 This way, the image will be more balanced.

 This is what composition does.
-No matter how simple an image is, by putting together the right elements, the photo will become livelier (with that extra pop and oomph), interesting and generally visually appealing.
+No matter how simple an image is, by putting together the right elements, the photo will become livelier (with that extra pop and oomph), interesting, and generally visually appealing.